About Greater Tokyo Pass

 Notes regarding usage

 ●Be sure to carry passport as proof of identity in case requested by station staff. ●This pass does not cover limited express ticket.
-To ride one, you must pay a surcharge for a limited express ticket (reserved seat ticket). ●The period of validity is indicated on the proof of purchase (receipt form of purchase certificate). ●Regardless of what time you start using the pass, the period of validity will end when transport operating hours end on the third day. ●We cannot refund fares after you have started using this pass under the following conditions:stop train service, delay and other reasons. ●You may apply for refund unused ticket only at issued station (we refund the amount after deducting refund fee, only if you have not use it at all and request refund within the period of validity). ●We will not reissue your pass in case of lost(including cases of theft).
+To ride one, you must pay a surcharge for a limited express ticket (reserved seat ticket). ●The period of validity is indicated on the proof of purchase (receipt form of purchase certificate). ●Regardless of what time you start using the pass, the period of validity will end when transport operating hours end on the third day of a 3-day pass and on the fifth day of a 5-day pass. ●We cannot refund fares after you have started using this pass under the following conditions:stop train service, delay and other reasons. ●You may apply for refund unused ticket only at issued station (we refund the amount after deducting refund fee, only if you have not use it at all and request refund within the period of validity). ●We will not reissue your pass in case of lost(including cases of theft).